Hero Background

 Where is Great Western Insurance located?

 Great Western was previously headquartered in Ogden, Utah.
-They’re now a subsidiary of Wellabe, which is located in Des Moines, Iowa.
+They’re now a subsidiary of the Wellabe Insurance Group, which is located in Des Moines, Iowa.

 Who owns Great Western Insurance Company?

-Great Western is owned by Wellabe, which was previously known as American Enterprise Group.
+Great Western is owned by the Wellabe Insurance Group, previously known as American Enterprise Group.
 They purchased Great Western Insurance in 2018 after many years of collaboration.

-Unfortunately, Great Western no longer offers new final expense insurance policies as of 2024.
+Unfortunately, Great Western no longer offers new burial insurance policies as of 2024.
 They maintain service on policies started before 2024.